 Now is the time to check, clean, service, or change your furnace filter to make sure it does not clog or fail.
 Have the furnace professionally inspected and serviced, replace noisy belts, address poor performance to make sure the burners, blower motors, heating ducts, and thermostat are all working properly.

 5. Deep Clean Carpets and Floors

 It is a good idea to remove the summer’s dirt and allergens from your floors in the fall.
-A carpet cleaning company in Sacramento tells us that dirt that has built up on carpets and floors will wear them out more quickly.
+Dirt that has built up on carpets and floors will wear them out more quickly.
 Remove what’s already there before winter strikes.